 There is a Daily Diary for recording your food choices which may be a helpful tool for some.

-Thin Within, A Grace Oriented Approach to Lasting Weight Loss by Judy Halliday, R.N. and Arthur Halliday, M.D covers a little bit of everything helpful!
-A 30-day program, Thin Within marries intuitive eating with a solid scriptural base.
+Thin Within, A Grace Oriented Approach to Lasting Weight Loss by Judy Halliday, R.N. and Arthur Halliday, M.D covers a little bit of everything helpful.
+A 30-day Christian weight loss program, Thin Within marries intuitive eating with a solid scriptural base.

 A strong emphasis is placed on noticing your cravings for food and directing those cravings to God.
 If we are turning to food for anything other than sustenance, we can learn how to let God take care of it.

-While not specifically a Christain book, The Beck Diet Solution, Train Your Brain to Think Like a Thin Person by Judith S. Beck, Ph.D. is an excellent accompaniment to any study or plan you decide to follow.
+While not specifically a Christain weight loss book, The Beck Diet Solution, Train Your Brain to Think Like a Thin Person by Judith S. Beck, Ph.D. is an excellent accompaniment to any study or plan you decide to follow.
 Dr. Beck is an expert in what is called Cognitive Behavior Therapy or CBT, which is basically a psychological term for renewing your mind.

-The book has several chapters of explanation and the 40 days of studies with a topic and task for each day.
+The book has several chapters of explanation and the 40 daily studies with a topic and task for each day.
 I have taken groups through this book and all of the participants found it to be hugely beneficial.

 Learn more about the companion workbook.

-Intuitive Eating: A Revolutionary Program that Works, by Evelyn Tribole M.S.
+- Intuitive Eating: A Revolutionary Program that Works by Evelyn Tribole M.S.
 R.D. & Elyse Resch M.S.
 R.D.

 Less of Me: A 30-Day Devotional for Your Weight Loss Journey by Becky Lehman